Inside Syria's safe zones, Russia and Assad hold the cards

 As well as brokering the ceasefires in three areas of southern Syria, its forces have also secured truces directly with opposition forces in various areas of Syria, including Talbiseh, a key location north of Syria's third largest city, Homs.

-But allowing Russia free reign in large parts of Syria comes with its drawbacks.
+But allowing Russia free rein in large parts of Syria comes with its drawbacks.
 It means the Russians will operate on their own terms, and critics say many of the ceasefire agreements Moscow establishes amount to little more than the surrender of the anti-Assad forces.

 Additionally, the Russian military has been criticized for what has been dubbed a sledgehammer approach to their air campaign, leading to a large amount of civilian casualties, the UN says.